-stores in Krakow.
+Retail stores in

 Concentration of shops in

 Krakow’s central Old Town historical district

 to lose out recently to

 of every sort and a plethora of

 and the like.
 At the same time Old Town’s stores mostly

 cater to visitors, trying to satisfy their every need, and

 are hardly typical of the city’s

 business.
 The locals opt to spend their time and purchasing

-malls, called here “centrum handlowe” or
+shopping malls, called here “centrum handlowe” or

 “galeria handlowa”, that have been mushrooming throughout